Julie O'Neill, NSAI Chairman

-Currently holding the role of CEO of NSAI on an interim basis, to facilitate the early departure of the former CEO, Valerie has been a Director of NSAI since May 2014.
+Valerie has been a Director of NSAI since May 2014, and, to facilitate the early departure of the former CEO of NSAI, held the position of CEO on an interim basis from December 2016 to February 2017.
 She is also a member of its Governance Committee, and, in January 2017 was appointed to the Board of NSAI Inc, its US subsidiary.
 She also holds non-executive Director roles with the Investor Compensation Company Limited, as well as the Financial Services Ombudsman.

 Prior to these roles, at executive level, Valerie has extensive compliance and regulatory experience over more than 20 years, to include Managing Director and Country Head of Compliance - BNY Mellon, Senior Regulator - Central Bank, Senior Manager – AIB Capital Markets, and most recently Director of Regulatory Compliance at Dillon Eustace Solicitors.
 She holds honours degrees - Bachelor of Commerce, and Master of Business Studies, as well as a Diploma in Financial Services Law, all from UCD.